Artist Biography

 When he is not in his studio, David teaches performance and classes in creative-practice at Siena College in Albany, NY.
 In 2016, Siena produced his original clown play The Painting, which was selected to be presented at the Kennedy Center American College Theatre Festival, Region One.

-Last year, David was a co-creator and the lead designer of Iinisikimm, an illuminated, night-time puppet performance in celebration of the return of Buffalo to Banff National Park, Canada.
-This summer, David will direct the 3rd annual Berkshire Lantern Walk, a community festival of light, in collaboration with the New England Puppet Intensive and Clark Art Institute.
+David was a co-creator and the lead designer of Iniskim, an illuminated, night-time puppet performance in celebration of the return of Buffalo to Banff National Park, Canada.
+This summer, David will co-lead the 10th edition of the New England Puppet Intensive, a 10 day laboratory in puppet design and creation practices.

 David studied Drama at the University of Calgary with the likes of Clem Martini and improv guru Keith Johnstone, and earned an MFA in Theatre from Sarah Lawrence College in New York.